Arts & Culture

 You can learn about Squamish's history first-hand at one of the indoor-outdoor museums.
 Visit Britannia Mine Museum to learn about the mining history that shaped our local landscape and visit the Railway Museum of British Columbia to discover how rail transportation forever changed the industrial side of Squamish.

 There are a number of events throughout the year that celebrate the diverse history and interests of the Squamish community.
 In the summer, Squamish Days Loggers Festival is an annual ritual and important reminder of Squamish's logging past.
+The Squamish Arts Festival offers workshops as well as several live music, live art and other artistic events for two weeks each summer.
 There are also yearly Pride Squamish events that celebrate diversity, queer culture and acceptance in the Sea to Sky.
 Each autumn there is a variety of Halloween, Oktoberfest and fall-themed events, or you might want to hop aboard the North Pole Express or check out the festive lights each Christmas season.
 You'll be surprised at the wonderful array of arts and culture events held here in Squamish.
 With the pandemic now in the rearview mirror, we are seeing more events returning as well as new ones just around the corner.
 For more information on events, visit our Event Calendar.